yogeshhegde/processor-sdk-doc/source/linux/Overview/Processor_SDK_Linux_create_SD_card.rst

 ----------------------------------

-1. Download the default bootable SD card image (WIC file) available on the release page as tisdk-default-image-<machine>.wic.xz.
-The  |__SDK_FULL_NAME__| installer also contains other WIC images that can be flashed to the SD card similarly.
-Assuming the SDK is installed on a Linux machine at <PSDK\_PATH>, you can find other available WIC images at <PSDK\_PATH>/filesystem/
+1. Download the default bootable SD card image (WIC file) available on the release page as tisdk-default-image-<machine>.wic.xz

-|

-2. Download and install the balenaEtcher tool:
+2. Download and install the balenaEtcher tool

-        Balena Etcher is an open-source utility that can be installed on both Linux and Windows.
+        - Balena Etcher is an open-source utility that can be installed on both Linux and Windows.
           Download the tool from `this link <https://www.balena.io/etcher/>`__ and install it.

-|

-3. Flash the WIC image to the SD card:
+3. Flash the WIC image to the SD card

-        Insert a micro SD card into the USB SD card reader and start Etcher.Choose the default WIC image to be flashed, choose the USB SD card reader as the target, and then click "Flash".
+        - Insert a micro SD card into the USB SD card reader and start Etcher.Choose the default WIC image to be flashed, choose the USB SD card reader as the target, and then click "Flash".
-        Etcher will decompress the image and write it to the SD card, as shown below:
+          Etcher will decompress the image and write it to the SD card, as shown below

     ..
 Image:: /images/balena_etcher.png

-|
+       :height: 400

 .. _processor-sdk-linux-create-sd-card-using-bmap: